hahappp/DGLNet/README.md

 ## Hardware:

-single RTX 5060 GPU
+NVIDIA RTX 5060 Ti GPU (16GB)

 ## Dataset

-Since JAFFE and RAF-DB and FER2013 are restricted by their respective licenses, please apply for and download the datasets from their official websites.
+Since the facial expression recognition datasets are restricted by their respective official licenses, we cannot distribute the images directly.
+Please apply for access and download them from their official repositories.

-**Please place the dataset as follows:**
+## Please place the dataset as follows:

 Dataset/JAFFE/
 Dataset/RAF-DB/
 Dataset/FER2013/

-## Install dependencies

-cd DGLNet
-pip install -r requirements.txt

 ### JAFFE Dataset
 https://zenodo.org/record/3451524.